 ~ Thyroid problems: An underactive thyroid gland can absolutely cause chronic mental fogginess and lethargy.
 A blood test can rule this out.

-~ Sleep problems: Chronic poor sleep (because of getting to bed too late, trouble falling asleep, trouble staying asleep, or restless sleep) can produce many of the same effects as SCT.
-A sleep physician can diagnose an actual sleep disorder, but often this is just a matter of turning off the electronics & hitting the hay -- every night.
+~ Sleep problems: Chronic poor sleep (because of getting to bed too late, trouble falling asleep, trouble staying asleep, restless sleep or sleep apnea) can produce many of the same effects as SCT.
+A sleep physician can diagnose an actual sleep disorder and help create a treatment plan that could improve sleep-related inattention, but often this is just a matter of turning off the electronics & hitting the hay -- every night.
 Or getting more exercise during the day.
 Or cutting out the caffeine.

 ~ Depression: SCT and depression can sometimes coexist, or the SCT can be a symptom of depression (confusing, I know).
-"Slowed thinking, speaking or body movements" can be a symptom of depression, as can "decreased concentration."
-If these go hand in hand with issues like a loss of interest in activities previously enjoyed, chronic sadness, and irritability over even small matters, a doctor should evaluate for depression.
+"Slowed thinking, speaking or body movements" can be a symptom of depression, as can "trouble thinking, concentrating, making decisions and remembering things."
+If these go hand in hand with issues like a loss of interest in activities previously enjoyed, chronic sadness, and irritability over even small matters, a psychiatrist should evaluate for depression.

 How is Sluggish Cognitive Tempo treated?